UHDanke/gd_docs/triggers/follows.md

 ## X and Y Only

 **X** and **Y Only** limit the movement action of Advanced Follow to the X or Y axis.
-If Advanced Follow is present on one axis only, then the target will only have velocity on that respective axis.
+If a target has an Advanced Follow present on one axis only, then the target will only have velocity on that respective axis.

-Mode 1 Easing and Mode 2 Friction are applied per each axis individually so there isn't a change in behavior.
+### Mode 1
+Easing is applied on each axis separately.

+### Mode 2
+Friction is applied on each axis separately.
+The acceleration target is picked on a point that intersects the target's X or Y axis.

+### Mode 3
+Braking is applied on each axis separately.
+The steering target is picked on a point that intersects the target's X or Y axis.
+Without **Target Dir**, acceleration will be applied on the given axis based on the target's angle relative to it.
-The direction of Mode 2 Acceleration is parallel to the axis.
+The target is unable to steer if **Mode 1** or **2** is present on the other axis.

 ## Rotation

 Rotation speed is limited to 0.5 rad/tick.
-This is not affected by timewarp values below 1.
+This is not affected by slowing down with timewarp.

 The rotation of the object is updated when entering the area of effect of the Advanced Follow.